Artemis, through its wholly-owned subsidiary, BW Gold Ltd., holds a 100% interest in the Blackwater Gold Project.

 - Polymetallic, anhedral to euhedral sulphide assemblages in sub-millimetre to centimetre- scale polymetallic veinlets–veins of quartz–sericite–chlorite–clay (illite) ± (iron) carbonate ± tourmaline ± vivianite;

-- Hydrothermal brecciation and related silicification – centimetre- to metre-scale zones of hydrothermal brecciation, alteration, and elevated sulphide content.
+- Hydrothermal brecciation and related silicification – centimeter- to metre-scale zones of hydrothermal brecciation, alteration, and elevated sulphide content.
 These breccia zones are typically healed with silica- sericite-sulphide cement and cut by a micro stockwork of vitric quartz ± sulphide veinlets;

 - Structure-related (late?) – sulphides crushed to comminuted in brittle fault breccia and gouge.

 Hydrothermal alteration (and possibly contact metamorphism) has produced several superimposed alteration assemblages, including pervasive silica–sericite–clay (illite) ± biotite alteration and veinlet/fracture-controlled silica–sericite–chlorite–clay ± iron carbonate ± tourmaline.
 An early (?) biotite–silica–albite ± chlorite/actinolite hornfelsing event may have been significant, although mineralization in these rocks appears to be lower than in units without evident hornfelsing.
-Visible native gold has been noted in some drillholes.
+Visible native gold has been noted in some drill holes.

-- Pervasive, amorphous to translucent silicification with associated illite ± sericite.
-Commonly holes display intense silicification of felsic units, epiclastics, and more intermediate volcaniclastic rocks with biotite alteration of the matrix (hornfels);
+- Intense silicification of felsic units, epiclastic rocks, and more intermediate volcaniclastic rocks with biotite alteration of the matrix (hornfels) identified in drill holes;

 - Cryptocrystalline silica replacements in felsic ash-tuff layering;